 Request for Proposals: Organizational Host for the National Digital Stewardship Alliance

 The NDSA Coordinating Committee and The Library of Congress seek proposals from organizations to host the NDSA for its next 4-year term.
-More information about the NDSA transition can be found here.
 Download the RFP (PDF, 99KB).

 The 2015 National Agenda for Digital Stewardship is now available!